tavarezc97/Drum-Kit-Website/README.md

 # Drum-Kit-Website

-Using Javascript and the "addEventListner" method I made Drumkit Website that played sound.
+Using Javascript and the "addEventListner" method I made a Drumkit Website that plays sound.

 When the corresponding letter is clicked by the mouse or clicked on the keyboard a sound will play because of the "addEventListener" method.